jeina7/GAN-handwriting-styler/readme.md

 ## \# Introduction
 This is a project that trains GAN-based model with the human handwriting, and generates the character images that reflect their styles.
-Before learning human handwriting, it should be pre-trained on a large amount of digital font character images, and then do the transfer learning with small amounts of human handwritten images.
+Before learning human handwriting, it should be pre-trained on a large amount of digital font character images, and then it does transfer learning with small amounts of human handwritten character images.

 All details about this project can be seen in the [blog post](https://jeinalog.tistory.com/15). (in Korean)